peterkinget/MOS_OP/LTSpice/READme.md

-# LTSpice Example using the a Miller OTA built on the MOSbius chip
+# LTSpice Example using a Miller OTA built on the MOSbius chip

 ## Required
 * [spicelib](https://pypi.org/project/spicelib/)